-Provide a minimum of 5 minutes' data for patients enrolled only into Epistry, or 10 minutes' data if enrolled in the CCC or ALPS trial.
+Provide a minimum of 5 minutes' data for patients enrolled only into Epistry.
 Using device specific ECG review software, report data for minute epochs, starting with same Device number and 'Start time' as auto-filled or edited for special circumstances) for Item 4.
-The time for each minute will be auto-filled after a device number is inserted into the row. ★ Do not provide data after ROSC has been attained.
-If the patient rearrests, do not enter the rate and depth data in this question.
+The time for each minute will be auto-filled after a device number is inserted into the row. \bigstar Do not provide data after ROSC has been attained.
+If the patient re-arrests, do not enter the rate and depth data in this question.